Primo

 About Primo

-The confirmed details are limited, so the decision point should stay simple.
+The decision point should stay simple.
 Primo is in Brussels, has a smart casual dress code, is recognized by We're Smart World 2025 with 2 Radishes.
-Those are the dependable facts to use when deciding whether it belongs on a shortlist.
+Those are the key facts to use when deciding whether it belongs on a shortlist.
 The smart casual dress code suggests planning for a neat, intentional look, without needing to assume a highly formal wardrobe.
-Menu, price, seating, chef, service-format details are not verified here, so this is not a page to plan around a specific dish, cuisine, counter setup, or tasting-menu structure.
-It is better to avoid filling in those blanks with assumptions.
-The stronger, grounded reasons to consider it are its daily lunch and dinner hours, its later Friday and Saturday closing time, its confirmed recognition.
+If menu, price, seating, chef, or service-format details are important to your decision, check directly before booking rather than planning around a specific dish, cuisine, counter setup, or tasting-menu structure.
+The stronger, grounded reasons to consider it are its daily lunch and dinner hours, its later Friday and Saturday closing time, its recognition.

 Choose it for flexible Brussels timing, not over-specific expectations